 New experimental techniques: Ablation therapy

-Besides surgery, radiation, and conservative management there is also ablation therapy (also referred to as focal therapy) as treatment option for localized prostate cancer, such as:
+Besides surgery, radiation, and conservative management there is also ablation therapy (also referred to as focal therapy) as treatment option for localised prostate cancer, such as:

 - Cryosurgical ablation of the prostate (CSAP)